 Buy a good quality tyre and they’ll last longer, meaning you’ll reap the benefits.
 Tyres manufactured by a brand of good standing are made from better raw materials and go through a more rigorous design process and testing procedures too.
 Look to manufacturers such as Michelin, Goodyear and Continental tyres, to name a few.
 You’ll benefit from tyres which perform better and last longer – saving you money in the long term.
 In fact, good quality tyres will even you save money on fuel costs.

 Remember, ensuring you have safe tyres that meet the legal requirement is a must.
-Your tyres must have treads with a 1.6mm depth all the way around the wheel and for ¾ of the width, unbroken by any bald patches, wear or tear.
+Your tyres must have tread with a 1.6mm depth all the way around the wheel and for ¾ of the width, unbroken by any bald patches, wear or tear.
 A quick rule of thumb is to pop a 20 pence piece in the tread; if you can see the rim of the coin your treads are not legal.
-If you need new tyres contact Wiltshire Tyres today.